 The company's activities are limited to the sale of lumber, hardware supplies and related products to Jamaican consumers, operating in a single segment, therefore no additional segment information is provided.

-Notes to the Financial Statements (Continued) Year ended April 30, 2021 (with the comparative period nine months ended April 30, 2020)
+Notes to the Financial Statements (Continued) Year ended April 30, 2022

-5. Property, plant and equipment
+4. Property, plant and equipment